Commentary

 University of California, Riverside

-The impact of school socioeconomic segregation on educational equity has been documented by research dating at least as far back as 1966 when the Coleman Report found the socioeconomic composition (SEC) of the student body at schools had the strongest association with student achievement of any school factor.
-Since then, a substantial body of research has accumulated mostly supporting Coleman’s findings on student achievement.
+The impact of school socioeconomic segregation on educational equity has been documented by research dating back to 1966, when the Coleman Report found that the socioeconomic composition (SEC) of a school's student body had the strongest association with student achievement of any school factor.
+Since then, a substantial body of research has accumulated, mostly supporting Coleman’s findings on student achievement.
 In comparison, very little research has examined the effects of school segregation on student attainment outcomes, such as high school graduation and college enrollment.
 This gap in the research literature is particularly noteworthy because attainment is associated with many important life outcomes such as economic prosperity, health, and participation in society.
 My recent study in the American Educational Research Journal begins to address this gap.

-Together these findings suggest that addressing the effects of SEC on attainment will likely require altering the student body at schools so that no school is an incubator of the negative consequences of concentrated poverty.
+Together, these findings suggest that addressing the effects of SEC on attainment will likely require altering the student body at schools so that no school becomes an incubator of the negative consequences of concentrated poverty.
 Because of the prevalence of neighborhood segregation, this will require resolving structural barriers to integration created by school catchments and municipal boundaries.
 Resolving these structural barriers will create flexibility for integrating schools.
 However, short of permanent large-scale busing, which is both costly and lacking public support, school integration will require neighborhood integration.
 Successful economic and public interventions often incentivize behaviors rather than force them.
-Given the past failures of forced busing, this approach is likely the best bet for integrating schools with incentives to states, municipals, and citizens to embrace short and long term integration plans.
+Given the past failures of forced busing, this approach is likely the best bet for integrating schools, with incentives for states, municipalities, and citizens to embrace short- and long-term integration plans.

-The full study is in Palardy, G.J.
+The full study can be found in Palardy, G.J.
 (2013).
 High school socioeconomic segregation and student attainment.
 American Educational Research Journal, 50, 714-754.